 Pancakes were another common food eaten because they were round and golden as the sun.
 This promised an abundant harvest of wheat and saving the last pancake in the cupboard ensured there would be enough flour to last out the year.
 Wishes were made while flipping a pancake in the air and trinkets were also placed into pancake batter as a way to divine one’s future prospects for the forthcoming year.

-St. Brigid was believed to be a healer and teacher of ‘herbcraft” so many plants and flowers sacred to her and the sun ( such as sage, heather, chamomile, violets, rosemary) have become part of the Imbolc Feast.
-Each has their own magical purpose, rosemary and sage, for example, brought their powers of purification and cleansing, so ritually important at this time of new beginnings.
+St. Brigid was believed to be a healer and teacher of ‘herbcraft” so many plants and flowers sacred to her and the sun (such as sage, heather, chamomile, bay and rosemary) have become part of the Imbolc Feast.
+Each has its own magical purpose, rosemary, and sage, for example, brought their powers of purification and cleansing, so ritually important at this time of new beginnings.
 Heather brought good luck and healing.

-It’s also probable that the new greens and early spring herbs were also part of the Brigid’s Feast.
+It’s also probable that the new greens and early spring herbs were also part of Brigid’s Feast.
 Wild garlic has been used as a herb since the days of the Celts.
-And according to this book, nettles, chickweed, burdock, sheep sorrel, wood sorrel, yarrow, wild mustards and winter cress were common potherbs consumed in the UK in spring pottages and stews.
+And according to this amazing book, nettles, chickweed, burdock, sheep sorrel, wood sorrel, yarrow, wild mustards, and winter cress were common potherbs consumed in the UK in spring pottages and stews.
 This hearty wild onion soup (pictured below) is inspired by Brotchan Foltchep considered the most traditional of all Irish soups and the key element was usually oatmeal.
 Foltchep is a word for leeks but before they were cultivated wild leeks and wild onions were used -so my version is inspired by our local version of wild onion – Allium vineale.

-In the late 16th century (when the potato first arrived in Ireland) a dish called Colcannon made of mashed potato, cabbage, herbs, greens, butter and wild onion was added to the list of now traditional Imbolc dishes.
-And it was customary for the whole family to be involved in the mashing.28
+In the late 16th century (when the potato first arrived in Ireland) a dish called Colcannon made of mashed potato, cabbage, herbs, greens, butter, and wild onion was added to the list of now traditional Imbolc dishes.
+And it was customary for the whole family to be involved in the mashing!

 Dandelion is another plant associated with Imbolc.
 In Gaelic Irish, dandelion is called lus Bhríd (Brigid’s plant) or Bearnán Bríd (indented one of Brigid) where “lus” is the Irish equivalent of the English “wort,” or “plant.”
 She was also known as the Flame of Brigid, no doubt due to her sun-like corona of golden flowers.